sensu/sensu-docs/content/sensu-go/5.0/guides/securing-sensu.md

 ## Securing the API and the dashboard

+Let's go over how to secure the API and dashboard.
+Please note that by changing the parameters below, the server will now communicate over TLS and expect agents connecting to it to use the WebSocket secure protocol.
+In order for communication to continue, both this section and the [following section](#securing-sensu-agent-to-server-communication) must be completed.

 Both the Sensu Go API and the dashboard use a common stanza in `/etc/sensu/backend.yml` to provide the certificate, key, and CA file needed to provide secure communication.
 Let's look at the attributes you'll need to configure:

 {{< highlight yml >}}